Beaune 1er Cru "Les Aigrots"

 Pinot noir

-Beaune is the historical capital of Burgundy wines.
-"Les Aigrots" is a plot, located west of Beaune, on the upper part of the hillside.
-Its name comes from the word “aigrot”which, in the Burgundian dialect, refers to holly, the thorny shrub with red berries which grew everywhere on the hill at the time the name was given.
+"Les Aigrots" is a Premier Cru located west of the town of Beaune, at the upper part of the slope.
+Its name is the Burgundian dialect for holly, the thorny shrub with red berries that once grew here.

 Tasting